NVE/TuLiPa/README.md

 This is a prototype to test out ideas and inspire the field.
 Feedback, ideas and contributions are welcome.

 ### Motivation:
 With the transition towards a renewable-based power system, we need models that can represent the new technologies, markets and dynamics.
 One of [NVE](https://www.nve.no/english/)’s initiatives to improve our understanding of power market modelling, is the ongoing research project called “Power market modelling in Julia”.
-The goal of this project is to make an algorithm for simulating the Northern European power market with high temporal resolution, detailed hydropower (or any other technology), uncertainty in weather, and using only open-source software.
+The goal of this project is to test a new fundamental energy market model for operational planning.
+The model should be able to simulate the Northern European power market with high temporal resolution, detailed hydropower (or any other technology), uncertainty in weather, and using only open-source software.
 We want to find out if decomposing the complex power market problem into many smaller subproblems, solving many of them deterministically and with open-source solvers, can give fast and good results.
 The simulation concept is inspired by how power dispatch is planned in real life, with longer term price prognosis, calculation of individual storage values (e.g. water, battery or gas storage values) with different models for different technologies, and at the end a market clearing algorithm that takes all the details into account.
-These ideas are implemented in the energy market simulation model [JulES](https://github.com/NVE/JulES/).
+These ideas are implemented in the fundamental energy market simulation model for operational planning, [JulES](https://github.com/NVE/JulES/).

 The above-mentioned algorithm (JulES) will have a lot of similar linear programming problems and model objects that represent the power system.
 We therefore want a general framework for building, updating and solving the LP-problems.
 We therefore make TuLiPa.